sigstore/cosign/doc/cosign_verify-attestation.md

       --certificate-oidc-issuer string                                                           The OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth.
 Either --certificate-oidc-issuer or --certificate-oidc-issuer-regexp must be set for keyless flows.
       --certificate-oidc-issuer-regexp string                                                    A regular expression alternative to --certificate-oidc-issuer.
 Accepts the Go regular expression syntax described at https://golang.org/s/re2syntax.
 Either --certificate-oidc-issuer or --certificate-oidc-issuer-regexp must be set for keyless flows.
       --check-claims                                                                             whether to check the claims found (default true)
-      --expect-sigstore-bundle                                                                   expect the signature/attestation to be packaged in a Sigstore bundle
       --experimental-oci11                                                                       set to true to enable experimental OCI 1.1 behaviour
   -h, --help                                                                                     help for verify-attestation
       --insecure-ignore-sct                                                                      when set, verification will not check that a certificate contains an embedded SCT, a proof of inclusion in a certificate transparency log